Definitions

 Minor - Undergraduate

-A minor is an area of study outside of the major that allows students to pursue a secondary field.
+A minor is an area of study outside of the major that allows undergraduate students to pursue a secondary field.
+A minor may be related to and complement a student’s major, or it may be in a completely different academic/professional area.
 Students may not earn a minor in the same field as their major.
-Requirements for a minor are set by the academic unit offering the minor and must include at least 16 credits of coursework, with a minimum of 8 credits at the advanced level (as defined by the curriculum).
-A cumulative GPA of 2.5 or higher is required to add a minor.
-Minors are only available to students earning a baccalaureate degree.
-A minor cannot be a required as a portion of a major.
+Declaration of a minor cannot be required as part of a major.
 Minors are noted on transcripts but not diplomas.

 Concentration - Undergraduate